MonashDataFluency/python-web-scraping/markdowns/section-3-API-based-scraping.md

 companies = df_sub['company_name'].tolist()  # converting the column to a list
 ```

-Now let's take a brief look as follows,
+Taking a brief look at the same,

 ```python